Nikunj2003/Resume-Fit-Codenex/README.md

 The GitHub Actions workflow handles the entire deployment process, from pulling environment information to building and deploying the project artifacts.

-You can access the deployed application at [https://resume-fit-codenex.vercel.app/](https://resume-fit-codenex.vercel.app/)

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.